SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

     //code omitted
 }
 ```
+We are build our key/value mapping on top of `DashMap`.
 The following code represents `Store`.

 ```rust
 pub(crate) struct Store<Key, Value>